-- 706. According to Karkey, it is owed US\$57,438,802 in unpaid invoices under the Contract (i.e. US\$47,702,505 in outstanding Monthly Services Fees, and US\$9,736,297 in unpaid fuel invoices).
+- 706. According to Karkey, it is owed US\$57,438,802770 in unpaid invoices under the Contract (i.e. US\$47,702,505 in outstanding Monthly Services Fees, and US\$9,736,297 in unpaid fuel invoices).
 A large portion of the difference between the experts (i.e. US\$18,000,000) is attributable to Mr. Haberman's exclusion of amounts owing to Karpak.
-For the reasons summarized below, Karkey maintains that this deduction is unwarranted as a matter of law.
-Karkey also alleges that there is no basis for reducing the term of the Contract, for deducting liquidated damages, or for deducting withholding tax from such amount, as claimed by Pakistan. - 707.
+For the reasons summarized below, Karkey maintains that this deduction is unwarranted as a matter of law.771 Karkey also alleges that there is no basis for reducing the term of the Contract, for deducting liquidated damages, or for deducting withholding tax from such amount, as claimed by Pakistan.772 - 707.
 Pakistan submits that it is undisputed that Lakhra failed to pay the final six Monthly Rental Services Fees (i.e. from October 2011 to March 2012).
-However, there is a dispute as to whether the final six invoices, as well as the earlier invoices in respect of which some payment was made by Lakhra (i.e. from April 2011 to September 2011), are properly owing to Karkey "in full".
-According to Pakistan, there are four main issues between the Parties in this regard, namely (1) whether Karkey is entitled to recover amounts invoiced by Karpak; (2) whether Lakhra was entitled to liquidated damages, thus reducing the amount owed, as a result of Karkey's delay in achieving the target COD; (3) whether the amount owed should be reduced due to a reduction in the Contract term; and (4) whether Karkey is entitled to recover amounts even when it was not generating at full capacity.
-The Tribunal also notes that Pakistan alleges that (5) any payments due to Karkey should be reduced to account for the deferral of Lakhra's entitlement (and obligation) to deduct withholding tax from the Advance Payment.
+However, there is a dispute as to whether the final six invoices, as well as the earlier invoices in respect of which some payment was made by Lakhra (i.e. from April 2011 to September 2011), are properly owing to Karkey "in full".773 According to Pakistan, there are four main issues between the Parties in this regard, namely (1) whether Karkey is entitled to recover amounts invoiced by Karpak; (2) whether Lakhra was entitled to liquidated damages, thus reducing the amount owed, as a result of Karkey's delay in achieving the target COD; (3) whether the amount owed should be reduced due to a reduction in the Contract term; and (4) whether Karkey is entitled to recover amounts that Pakistan alleges that (5) any payments due to Karkey should be reduced to account for the deferral of Lakhra's entitlement (and obligation) to deduct withholding tax from the Advance Payment.775

-&lt;sup>770 See Kaczmarek, Second Expert Report, ¶ 217.
+770 See Kaczmarek, Second Expert Report, ¶ 217.